 - Flight crew must go directly to their flight.

-- Flight crew must maintain physical distance of 1.5m from other people, wear a mask, and handle their own luggage while clearing customs and immigration.
+- Flight crew must maintain physical distance of 1.5metres from other people, wear a mask that covers their nose and mouth, and handle their own luggage while clearing customs and immigration.

 While on the flight: